ynput/OpenPype/website/docs/dev_publishing.md

 ```

 #### *Creator*
-Implementation of creator plugin that is triggered manually by artist in UI (or by code).
+Implementation of creator plugin that is triggered manually by the artist in UI (or by code).
 Has extended options for UI purposes than **AutoCreator** and **create** method expect more arguments.

 **Optional implementations**
 - **`create_allow_context_change`** (class attr) - Allow to set context in UI before Creating.
-Some creator may not allow it or their logic would not use the context selection (e.g. bulk creators).
+Some creators may not allow it or their logic would not use the context selection (e.g. bulk creators).
 Is set to `True` but default.
 ```python
 class BulkRenderCreator(Creator):
     create_allow_context_change = False